Astro IDE overview

 • Integrated deployment and version control: Deploy to Astro and push changes to branches.
 See Deployment workflows.

-• Create new dags: Generate Airflow-compliant code, including common operators and projects, with AI assistance.
-How to author dags.
+• Create new Dags: Generate Airflow-compliant code, including common operators and projects, with AI assistance.
+Author Dags.

 • Customize and extend: Build custom operators or orchestrate dbt projects using Cosmos.